Equivariant discretizations of diffusions, random walks, and harmonic functions: Diffusion processes and covering projections

 \ref{lscb}) Let $V_0$ be a connected and relatively compact open neighborhood of $z_0$ in $N$ which is evenly covered by $\pi$.
 Let $G_{V_0}$ be the Green function of $V_0$ for the operator $L_0$.
 Then $G_{V_0}(z_0,.)$ vanishes on the boundary of $V_0$ and $G_{V_0}(z_0,z)$ tends to infinity as $z\in V_0$ tends to $z_0$.
 Moreover, under $\pi$, $G_{V_0}$ corresponds to the Green functions $G_{V_x}$ of the $V_x$.
 Since $V_0$ is evenly covered, we have $V_x\cap V_y=\emptyset$ for all $x\ne y$ in $X$.
 Hence for any constant $B>0$, the connected components $F_x$ of $\{G_{V_x}\ge B\}$ containing $x$ together with the $V_x$ are balanced $LS$-data that satisfy \ref{fv}.

 It remains to prove the last assertion.
-Now the Riemannian metric on $N$ associated to $L_0$ is complete since $M$ is compact.
-Its pull back to $M$ is the Riemannian metric on $M$ associated to $L$.
-For $x\in X$, let $K_x$ be the closed ball of radius $\diam M$ around $x$ and $U_x$ the open ball of radius $\diam M+1$.
-Since the curvature of $M$ is uniformly bounded, the pairs $(K_x,U_x)$ have a uniform Harnack constant as required; see \cite[Theorem 6]{CY}. \end{proof}
+Now the Riemannian metric on $N$ associated to $L_0$ is complete since $N$ is compact.
+Its pull back to $M$ is complete and equals the Riemannian metric associated to $L$.
+Choose $R > 0$ less than half the injectivity radius of $N$ at $z_0$.
+Then the open ball $B(z_0,2R)$ is evenly covered.
+Consider $F_0 \subseteq V_0 \subseteq B(z_0,R)$ such that the associated LS-data $(F_x,V_x)$ for $X$ as in (\ref{lscb}) are balanced.
+For $x\in X$, consider the Dirichlet domain